bsautner/com.nimbits/README.md

 ## About

-Nimbits Server is a web portal and flexible API designed to store and process time and location stamped data, filter incoming data and trigger events based on rules.
+Nimbits Server is a web portal and API designed to store and process time and location stamped data, filter incoming data and trigger events based on rules.
 It stores data in a way that makes it fast and easy to retrieve chunks of data sets using date ranges or gps coordinates.